Internships and research opportunities are available at UEPI and at our community partner sites during the school year and over the summer.

 Since 2004, 88 Oxy students have participated in the summer internship program in affordable housing and community development.
 The students work full-time for 10 weeks for nonprofit community-based organizations that help low-income families in Los Angeles find and keep affordable housing and help community groups improve low-income neighborhoods.
 During their internships, students conduct research about public issues and public policy and implement projects in urban planning, real estate development, job creation, social services, community organizing, and other areas.

 The program also has an academic component: Student interns must complete assigned readings, keep journals of their experience, write a final paper, and attend a weekly on-campus seminar with Professor Peter Dreier, E.P.
 Clapp Distinguished Professor of Politics and chair of the Urban & Environmental Policy Department.
 The interns each receive a $4,500 stipend and get subsidized room and board at the College for the duration of their summer internships.
-The program is supported by grants from the Union Bank Foundation and the Friedman/Meyer Fund, and the college’s Anderson Fund, Career Development Center and Undergraduate Research Center.
+The program is supported by grants from the, Citizens Business Bank, Union Bank Foundation and the Friedman/Meyer Fund, and the college’s Anderson Fund, Career Development Center and Undergraduate Research Center.
 The 88 students who have participated in the summer program include 65 women and 23 men; 38% Caucasions, 29% are Latinos, 10% African Americans, and 9% Asians.

 “The program is a win-win-win situation--for the students, for the community groups and constituencies they are working for, and for the College," he said.
 “It’s a ‘win’ for me, too.
 I enjoy mentoring the students, watching the transformations they go through, following them through their careers at Oxy and afterwards, and knowing that for many of them, the summer internship was a life-changing experience."